exactmike/PSMenu/README.md

-﻿# PSMenu
+# PSMenu

-PSMenu started out from my attempts to find a good way to present options to administrators consuming my PowerShell modules and functions.
+PSMenu started out from my attempts to find a good way to present a menu of options to administrators consuming my PowerShell modules and functions.
 There are some good options out there, especially using $host.UI.PromptForChoice(), which I do use in a variety of situations.
 PromptForChoice, however, only provides part of what is required for a menu system.
 PSMenu is envisioned to provide the following features:

-* Flexible Presentation of User Choices (the Show-Menu function currently provides one option for display of choices but can be expanded)
+* Flexible Presentation of User Choices (the Show-Menu function currently provides one option for display of choices but can be expanded.
+I plan to add PromptForChoice as an option in one of the next revisions.)
 * Menu Hierachies and/or Nested Menus with dynamic inclusion of Child menus in the choices list, if desired.
-* Menu Hierachies and/or Nested Menus with dynamic inclusion of Child menues in the choices list, if desired.
 * Dynamically generated menus from any array of objects
 * Separation of menu definition from menu display and user choice execution.
 Menus are defined as a HashTable object.